eacooper/wonder/motion_in_depth/scripts/README.txt

 		-"Settings changed" warning is okay if you just changed the repeats

-		-Once a new value is entered, click in another field to see the update.
+		-Once a new value is changed, press enter to update GUI info

-		-IPDS: you can enter a subject's initials and IPD in the options ipd script to make it autoload when you click the IPD field
+		-IPDS: you can enter a subject's initials and IPD in the options ipd script to make it autoload when you click enter